RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ##DNS failures

-These are often seen as connection timeouts, or "could not resolve host" or similar errors.
+These are often seen as connection timeouts, or "could not resolve host", "getaddrinfo failed" or similar errors.
 Check your DNS is working by using the `dig` tool (from the `dnsutils` package on Debian/Ubuntu):

 ```shell
 dig +short smtp.gmail.com